-RA deducts 25% of the total betting turnover, and the remaining 75% is allocated proportionally among winning bettors, depending on the amounts of their bets.
+RA deducts about 25% of the total betting turnover (deduction rates are between 20 % and 30% depending on the bet type), and the remaining 75% is allocated proportionally among winning bettors, depending on the amounts of their bets.
 Of this 25%, 10% is disbursed to the national government in a payment to the national treasury, and the remaining 15% is allocated to, among other things, operating expenses and prize money.
+If there are any surplus profits remaining at the end of the fiscal year, 50 % of which is also disbursed to the national government.